xpyctum/SignStatus/README.md

-#ENG:
+#SignStatus

+###Setup:
- - Write on the first line "status" on a sign.
+ - Create a sign with a text "status" on the first line
- - Close and watch :3

-#RUS:
- - Взять табличку и написать на первой строке status.
- - Закрыть и подождать обновления таблички.
+###Actual API version:
+ - 2.0.0

+Plugin for the api = 3.0.0 avaliable in new-api branch

 ##Example
-##Пример
 ![](http://pp.vk.me/c629126/v629126517/c928/E99LLIOTuTE.jpg)